gsrikanth0212/coding-interview-qanda/README.md

 # coding-interview-qanda
 This repository offers a well-organized and thorough collection of coding interview questions commonly asked by top tech companies.
 Expertly curated by @[Nitish Kumar](https://www.linkedin.com/in/im-nsk/), the content serves as a valuable resource for candidates preparing for data-centric technical interviews.
 Credit to him for putting together such an insightful collection!

-I've solved the problems with solutions in SQL, PySpark, and Pandas, and I'm actively working through the remaining ones.
+I've solved the problems with solutions in SQL, PySpark, and Pandas on Databricks community cloud platform which allows you to run SQL and Python both.
+And I'm actively working through the remaining ones.
 I hope this resource proves helpful for your interview preparation and practice.

 - DAY77: Amazon https://lnkd.in/grn8FT5k